36. Eagle Creek (Salmon-Huckleberry Wilderness)

 Season Spring to autumn

-Human imprint Low (old road in beginning, Salmon-Huckleberry Creek Wilderness)
+Human imprint Low (old road; Salmon-Huckleberry Creek Wilderness)

 Information Mount Hood National Forest (Zigzag Ranger District)